dh-conciani/cerrado-col7/1-general-map/README.md

 ## 8_temporal.js:
   * rewriten to new sintax
-  * rules reviewed and optimized following cerrado ecology
+  * rules reviewed and optimized
   * wetlands included

  ## 9_frequency.js: